Joe Cervantes

 Joseph Cervantes (born January 19, 1961) is an American attorney in private practice in Las Cruces, New Mexico, and currently a member of the New Mexico Senate, representing the 31st District since 2012.

 Early life and education

 Joseph Cervantes was born in Las Cruces, New Mexico, and raised farming near La Mesa in southern Doña Ana County.
 Cervantes graduated from Las Cruces High School in 1979, and the University of New Mexico with a Bachelor of Arts in architecture in 1983.
 In 1985, Cervantes received a Master of Architecture degree from California Polytechnic State University.
 He was licensed as an architect by the State of California in 1987 and became an associate member of the American Institute of Architects (AIA).

-In 1991 Cervantes received a J.D. degree from the University of New Mexico School of Law, where he was a member of the UNM Law Review, and National Moot Court and Mock Trial teams.
+In 1991 Cervantes received his Juris Doctor degree from the University of New Mexico School of Law.